Oliver Parks

-Oliver Lafayette "Lafe" Parks (June 10, 1899 – February 28, 1985) was an early aviator most known for his pioneering work in the fields of pilot training and aviation, including playing a major role in US military pilot training in World War II.
+Oliver Lafayette "Lafe" Parks (June 10, 1899 – February 28, 1985) was an early aviator best known for his pioneering work in the fields of pilot training and aviation, including playing a major role in US military pilot training in World War II.
 His aviation activities also included aircraft manufacturing and sales, airport ownership and operation and airline ownership and operation.

 In 1946–1950, Parks played a prominent role in the US airline industry.
-Through his airline, Parks Air Lines, he controlling a portfolio of route authorities viewed as potentially making his company one of the most significant carriers of its kind.
+Through his airline, Parks Air Lines, he controlled a portfolio of route authorities viewed as potentially making his company one of the most significant carriers of its kind.
 But due to an unacceptable delay in starting operations, those rights were revoked by the same regulators who had granted them.
 Parks managed to start operations on a single route shortly before losing the rights.
 Parks Air Lines was then sold to Ozark Air Lines in exchange for stock in Ozark.
-Since Ozark at that time had no airline operations, Parks Air Lines essentially became Ozark, just with a new name and management.
+Since Ozark had no airline operations, Parks Air Lines essentially became Ozark, just with a new name and management.

 Career

 Pilot training

 Parks' career started as a Chevrolet salesman at the Gravois Motor corporation in St. Louis.
 He started taking flying lessons in 1925 and obtained his pilot's license in January 1926.
 Combining his sales and piloting skills, Parks flew a Standard J with the Gravois Motor logo painted on the fuselage and wings.

-A friend of Charles Lindbergh, Parks founded the Parks Air College at Lambert Field, St Louis, in 1927 to provide the training that student pilots required to complete to earn their commercial pilot's certification.
-Parks Air College was America's first federally certified school of aviation, holding FAA Air Agency Certificate no. 1.
+A friend of Charles Lindbergh, Parks founded the Parks Air College at Lambert Field, St. Louis, in 1927 to provide the training that student pilots required to complete to earn their commercial pilot's certification.
+Parks Air College was America's first federally certified school of aviation, holding Civil Aeronautics Agency Air Agency Certificate no. 1.
 Oliver Parks was the sole flight instructor, with two trainer aircraft at Lambert Airfield.
 The venture nearly ended when Parks crashed a Laird Swallow on September 25 of that year, leaving only one trainer and no instructor while he recovered.
 His passengers, a young couple, sustained only minor injuries, but Park suffered a broken back, leg and jaw and lost an eye.
 He bought 100 acres about three miles south of East St. Louis in 1928 and built five buildings the same year for the school's new location.
 In the January 1931 issue of Aero Digest, Parks Air College advertised itself as the "World's Largest Commercial Flying School".

 Parks engaged in some aircraft manufacturing through Parks Air College (see below).
 The College (including manufacturing) was rolled into Detroit Aircraft Corporation; Parks later bought back the training operation.